Justobioma/cicd-gh/README.md

-# GitHub Action CI/CD Java with Gradle
+# GitHub Actions CI/CD Java with Gradle

 A simple Java project using Gradle, built to demonstrate Continuous Integration (CI) and Continuous Delivery (CD) with GitHub Actions.